Gonocephalus doriae

-Gonocephalus doriae (Doria's angle-headed lizard) is a species of arboreal lizard in the family Agamidae.
+Gonocephalus doriae (Doria's angle-headed lizard or Peter's forest dragon) is a species of arboreal lizard in the family Agamidae.
 The species is endemic to the island of Borneo.

 Etymology

 G. doriae is named for Marquis Giacomo Doria (1840–1913), an Italian naturalist, botanist, herpetologist and politician, founder of the Museo Civico di Storia Naturale in Genoa (now the Natural History Museum of Giacomo Doria) and its director from then until his death.

 Description

 G. doriae is usually green on top with dark and light flecks and an indistinct wavy grey pattern, and sometimes with large orange patches.
 The dewlap/gular pouch is yellow with greyish-blue stripes.
 There is typically a series of transverse bars on the lower flanks and the ventral surface is lighter.
 There is a pronounced dorsal crest that is as high as the nuchal crest.
 It grows to an average snout-vent length of around 165 mm.

 Geographic range

 Doria's angle-headed lizard is found only in the lowland and hill rainforests of Indonesian Borneo and Malaysian Borneo.